anytizer/backend.php/services/readme.txt

 Free/Stand Alone subdomain services
-	localhost (distributed as a sample CMS application) backend (distribution continued as a core framework) (a real time example on primtive use of this framework)
+	localhost (distributed as a sample CMS application) backend (distribution continued as a core framework) (a real time example on primitive use of this framework)